quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele on chromosome 6.
-Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue within the *Mbd4* methyl-CpG binding domain that is well-conserved across mammalian species and is predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
+Unlike the *Ogg1* p.Thr95Ala mutation, p.Asp129Asn occurs at an amino acid residue within the *Mbd4* methyl-CpG binding domain that is well-conserved across mammalian species and predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
 Additionally, a missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

 One of the key roles of *Mbd4* is to excise thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.